 The Mayflower Compact was a natural extension of the Pilgrim church covenant, and it served to hold the Pilgrim colony together in its first, hard days of life upon the wild New England shore.

 It was also a reflection of the "treasure" in their hearts.
 Its words contained their understanding of the right and the ability of the covenanted man (under God) to choose his own leaders, make his own laws, and change those laws for the sake of justice and the overall good of society.
 Though the Pilgrims had no concept of a fully democratic society (it was only free, adult men who held the right to vote and rule in Pilgrim New England), they were taking bold first steps toward the freedoms that would one day set America apart from all other nations of the world.

 Thus out of small beginnings greater things have been produced by His hand that made all things of nothing, and gives being to all things that are; and as one small candle may light a thousand, so the light here kindled hath shone unto many, yea, in some sort to our whole nation.

-Most of what we know about the Pilgrims comes to us through the writings of William Bradford, early governor of Plymouth.
+Most of what we know about the Pilgrims comes to us through the writings of William Bradford, an early governor of Plymouth.
 Of Plimoth Plantation, which Bradford completed in 1650, covered the Pilgrim's history from 1606 to 1647.
 But Bradford never intended it to be published.